sigmaSd/wollama/README.md

 ## Getting Started

-1. Prepare Chrome Start Chrome with remote debugging enabled on port 9222:
+1. Prepare Chrome Start Chrome with remote debugging enabled on port 9222: (this step is optional)

 ```bash
 google-chrome --remote-debugging-port=9222